truotere/wi21-cse110-lab4/part3/part3.md

 // Debugging using the DevTools

+Part 1: The bug was that the inputs were read as strings.
+Thus, the calculateSum() function did a string concatenation.
+To turn the strings into numbers for addition, I prepended the inputs with '+'.

-1. What is the name of the new json file?
+1. The name of the new json file is citylots.json

-2. Which file initiated the download of the new file?
+2. File part2.js initiated the download of the new file.

-3. What is its file size?
+3. Its file size is 11.7 MB.

-4. How long did it take to download?
+4. It took 2.97 seconds to download.

-5. What was your User-Agent for the browser that made the request?
+5. My User-Agent for the browser that made the request is Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.141 Safari/537.36

-6. In the response, what type of server did it come from?
+6. It came from Apache server.

-7. When was the file last modified?
+7. The file was last modified Fri, 29 Jan 2021 14:11:06 GMT.

-8. What was the Content-Type of the file?
+8. The Content-Type of the file is application/json.

-9. Which method inside the initiating file made the request?
+9. The method inside the initiating file made the request is GET.